osposweb/osposweb.github.io/OSPOS-development-index.md

         $this->load->view('employees/form_change_password', $data);	// load a form and parse the information }
 ```
-For more info check code API at https://dan4cat.github.io/opensourcepos/

 ### How to invoke a function with anchor as a modal dialog